Sleight of hand

-Sleight of hand (also known as prestidigitation or legerdemain comprises fine motor skills used by performing artists in different art forms to entertain or manipulate.
+Sleight of hand (also known as prestidigitation or legerdemain (/ˌlɛdʒərdəˈmeɪn/) comprises fine motor skills used by performing artists in different art forms to entertain or manipulate.
 It is closely associated with close-up magic, card magic, card flourishing and stealing.
 Because of its heavy use and practice by magicians, sleight of hand is often confused as a branch of magic; however, it is a separate genre of entertainment and many artists practice sleight of hand as an independent skill.
-Sleight of hand pioneers with worldwide acclaim include Dan and Dave, Ricky Jay, Derek DelGaudio, David Copperfield, Yann Frisch, Norbert Ferré, Dai Vernon, Jerry Sadowitz, Cardini, Tony Slydini, Helder Guimarães, Tom Mullica, and Jason Ladanye.
+Sleight of hand pioneers with worldwide acclaim include Richard Turner, Dan and Dave, Ricky Jay, Derek DelGaudio, David Copperfield, Yann Frisch, Norbert Ferré, Dai Vernon, Jerry Sadowitz, Cardini, Tony Slydini, Helder Guimarães, Tom Mullica, and Jason Ladanye.

 Etymology and history

-The word sleight, meaning "the use of dexterity or cunning, especially so as to deceive", comes from the Old Norse.
-The phrase sleight of hand means "quick fingers" or "trickster fingers".
+The word sleight, meaning 'the use of dexterity or cunning, especially so as to deceive', comes from the Old Norse.
+The phrase sleight of hand means 'quick fingers' or 'trickster fingers'.
 Common synonyms of Latin and French include prestidigitation and legerdemain respectively.
 Seneca the Younger, philosopher of the Silver Age of Latin literature, famously compared rhetorical techniques and illusionist techniques.